Utrecht used recycled asphalt for the Cremerstraat cycle lane to reduce resource input

-The sustainable goals of the Dutch city are all reflected in the Cremerstraat cycle lane, which was finalised in September 2017.
+The sustainable goals of the Dutch city Utrecht are all reflected in the Cremerstraat cycle lane, which was finalised in 2017.
 This project involved the transformation of an existing brick road into a 900-metre cycle lane.
-This case clearly shows the challenges the city has to face in its transition to a climate neutral and circular city.
-As the fastest growing city in the Netherlands, Utrecht has high procurement volumes in the building and civil engineering sector.

-The Cremerstraat cycle lane project aims at developing a cycle lane to be part of a longer cycling highway between the centre of Utrecht and its suburbs.
+This project aims at developing a cycle lane to be part of a longer cycling highway between the centre and the suburbs.
 Utrecht challenged the contractors to submit a circular solution for the asphalt that was to be used in building the road.
-The selected contractor (KWS) submitted a bid that contained two innovative elements:
+The selected contractor KWS submitted a bid that contained two innovative elements:

 - less asphalt: two instead of three layers of asphalt